tokenbender/avataRL/README.md

 ## progress
-**28May25**] so since here i am starting with random weights, i wished to find a way to bootstrap this. and for rl, i am starting with grpo algo.
+**28may25**] so since here i am starting with random weights, i wished to find a way to bootstrap this. and for rl, i am starting with grpo algo.

-**29May25** i was able to get positive rewards, the approach i tried was to have a bigram objective for partial scoring of predictions and groundtruth, i am getting positive rewards and after like 80% of the run, it is matching bigram level performance and then drops off. see [wandb runs](https://wandb.ai/ahm-rimer/gpt2-grpo-v2/reports/avataRL-runs--VmlldzoxMzAzOTU3Mw) for detailed metrics.
+**29may25** i was able to get positive rewards, the approach i tried was to have a bigram objective for partial scoring of predictions and groundtruth, i am getting positive rewards and after like 80% of the run, it is matching bigram level performance and then drops off. see [wandb runs](https://wandb.ai/ahm-rimer/gpt2-grpo-v2/reports/avatarl-runs--vmlldzoxmzazotu3mw) for detailed metrics.

-**30May25** So i figured i could ramp up the ngrams. trigram after bigram and so on, but this approach is going to scale badly. so i decided to think deeper on this. since i need to run many experiments with limited personal budget, i improved speed from 27-30min previously to 2min50s current. now i can do 10x more experiments and it is a good base.
+**30may25** so i figured i could ramp up the ngrams. trigram after bigram and so on, but this approach is going to scale badly. so i decided to think deeper on this. since i need to run many experiments with limited personal budget, i improved speed from 27-30min previously to 2min50s current. now i can do 10x more experiments and it is a good base.

-**current** thinking of how to boostrap with sparse rewards to match pretrain level performance. would create a thinking md file.
+**03june25** shared insights on the progress made in bootstrapping a random weights system with rl pretrain in BOOTSTRAPPING md file.

-all the progress and ideas are documented in the THINKING.md file for reference.
+**current** bridge the gap between bootstrapped level of performance and groundtruth accuracy.

 ## contributing